jokob-sk/NetAlertX/README.md

 ![Main screen][main]

-*(Apologies for my english and my limited knowledge of Python, php and JavaScript)*
+*(Apologies for my English and my limited knowledge of Python, php and JavaScript)*

 ## How it works

-The system continuously scan the network for:
+The system continuously scans the network for:
   - New devices
   - New connections (re-connections)
   - Disconnections